Category: New

 rainbow lorikeet (pied mutation) on ground

-Spotting a Rare Beauty: Pied Mutation Rainbow Lorikeet
+Spotting A Rare Beauty: Pied Mutation Rainbow Lorikeet

 If you live in Australia, it’s not unusual to spot native parrot species foraging in your yard.
 New South Wales resident Jayde Parrey, for one, is used to seeing rainbow lorikeets, but one member of a recent flock of 20 parrots certainly stood out for it was an unusually colored rainbow lorikeet.
 Learn more about this special lorikeet.